onap/policy-clamp/docs/index.rst

 Administration
 --------------

-A user can access CLAMP UI at the following URL : https://localhost:3000.
+A user can access Policy/CLAMP UI at the following URL : https://localhost:3000.
-(in this URL 'localhost' must be replaced by the actual host where CLAMP has been installed if it is not your current localhost)
+(in this URL 'localhost' must be replaced by the actual host where Policy/CLAMP has been installed if it is not your current localhost)
 For OOM, the URL is https://<host-ip>:30258

 .. code-block:: html